FedeGue/HistoryDBSpainXVII/README.md

 - **Data Relationships**: Tables are interconnected, allowing for complex queries and analysis of historical trends and relationships.

-- **Documentation**: Detailed documentation on the structure and relationships of the database schema is included to aid users in understanding and utilizing the data effectively.

 ### Prerequisites

 To work with this database, you will need:

 - PostgreSQL installed on your machine.
 - Basic knowledge of SQL and relational database concepts.
+- Intermediate or, better, advanced historical knowledge.

 ----NDR
 I intend to upload every significant db alteration.
 This is clearly a work-in-progress type of thing, but I'll try to make something replicable.
+In any case, if this kind of word tickles your imagination but you think you don't have the right historical knowledge, feel free to contact me!